nejrariizviic/Redesign-of-the-University-Information-System/README.md

 # Redesign of the University Information System

 This project was developed to address a real-world challenge faced by the University of Zenica's information system.
 The goal was to redesign the existing system to optimize its usability, functionality, and efficiency across various roles within the university.
+The redesign was executed using a user-centered design approach, ensuring an intuitive and seamless user experience through an iterative design process.

 ![Login Image](https://raw.githubusercontent.com/nejrariizviic/Redesign-of-the-University-Information-System/refs/heads/main/Uploads/Login.png)